Art in the Parks: UNIQLO Park Expressions Grant

 - Staten Island: Faber Park and Tappen Park

 NYC Parks’ Art in the Parks program has consistently fostered the creation and installation of temporary public art in parks throughout the five boroughs.
-Since 1967, NYC Parks has collaborated with artists and arts organizations to produce over one thousand public artworks in New York City parks.
+Since 1967, NYC Parks has collaborated with artists and arts organizations to produce more than two thousand public artworks in New York City parks.
 For more information about the program, please visit our Arts in the Parks page.

 UNIQLO offers innovative, high-quality clothing that is universal in design and comfort.
 Since introducing the UNIQLO brand in the United States and opening the very first global flagship store in SoHo 10 years ago, the company has embraced neighborhoods and local communities as showplaces for creativity.
 Partnering with NYC Parks and supporting local New York City artists is a natural extension of the company culture of contributing to local communities and celebrating artists and self expression.